tmquan/PVR/README.md

 # Probabilistic Volume Rendering - Feature extraction using 3D Convolutional Sparse Coding
-This is the repo for feature extraction part of Probabilistic Volume Rendering
+This is the repo for feature extraction in Probabilistic Volume Rendering

 Data in *.tif format have been store in folders:
 - data_bonsai# CT bonsai